voodoo12345/beam-docs/source/rtd_pages/dev_building_beam.rst

 ::
   make all

-4. You'll find two executable programs: - `ontology` binary and - `tools/sigsvr` in your project folder.
+4. You'll find two executable programs:- `ontology` binary and - `tools/sigsvr` in your project folder.

 Mac
 ---